dhindanov/incident-api/README.md

 ## Overview

+This repo is intended only for skill testin purposes.

 Sample Django-DRF+Docker wepapp, wired together with a docker-compose file.
 Meant to enable one to quickly spin up a local dev environment that requires the aforementioned software stack.